-Requirements for the Mate 500/1600 Ton Ocean license include "sea service as master, mate or equivalent."
-Therefore, students who anticipate seeking a higher license are strongly encouraged to complete the Mate less than 200 Ton exam and obtain the license.
+Requirements for the Mate less than 500/1600 GRT Ocean license include "sea service as master, mate or equivalent."
+Therefore, students who anticipate seeking a higher license are strongly encouraged to complete the Mate less than 200 GRT exam and obtain the license.

-A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 Ton license exam.
-The exam is required only for those who are pursuing the license.
+A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 GRT license exam.
+The exam is required only for those who are pursuing the license